 How to Book a Ski Holiday by Train

 Booking train travel to the Alps isn’t as straightforward as booking a flight.
 Some journeys can be easily booked online, and good starting points are the Rail Europe and Trainline websites.
-Be aware, however, that these websites don’t always show you the most suitable journey options, because the algorithms that power them can’t always cope with the complexities of the train-ticket systems.
+Rail Europe in particular pride themselves on their excellent customer support and service.

-Here are eight of the best ski resorts to get to by rail – all of which have new and exciting things happening this winter.
+Here are ten of the best ski resorts to get to by rail, and indicative travel times compared to what it might take you to fly.
 (NB: To calculate the comparative journey times, we’ve assumed that our example passenger lives in Central London, no more than a half hour away from St. Pancras station).

 La Clusaz, France